RENBex6969/KryptonReload/README.md

 # Krypton
 KryptonReloaded, A inspired version of EquinoxHub!
 ## Booting Krypton
 To launch Krypton you will need to set **_G.License =** to true.
 This will accept the license agreement on your behalf.
-KryptonReload will only work when the license agreement is agreed by the user.
+Krypton will only work when the license agreement is agreed by the user.
 ```lua
 _G.License = false
 BootableURL = "https://github.com/RENBex6969/KryptonReload/raw/main/Krypton.lua"